-2.3 Morphology
+1.7 Morphology

 Lake George is approximately 32 miles long oriented north-northeast with a maximum width of 2 miles and 130 miles of shoreline (Boylen et al. 2014).
 The surface area of Lake George is approximately 28,160 acres, about one fifth of the basin area.
-This relatively low watershed to lake ratio is often associated with higher water retention times, as well as relatively low sedimentation rates and land-based loading of phosphorus.
-Lake George has a volume of 550 billion gallons, a maximum depth of 57 meters (187 feet), and a mean depth of 18 meters (59 feet) (Boylen et al. 2014, feet) of the water column is expected to occur freely, driven primarily by wind.
-However, a sill around midlake (within the Narrows, as discussed in Section 2.4) changes conditions within that specific Lake region.
+The lake has a volume of 550 billion gallons, a maximum depth of 57 meters (187 feet), and a mean depth of 18 meters (59 feet) (Boylen et al. 2014, NYSDEC 2018a, NYSDEC 2015).
+Circulation within Lake George is dependent upon several factors, including: thermal stratification, inflow and outflow volumes, wind, and bathymetry (Boylen et al.

+2014).
+Horizontal transport within the upper 20 meters (65 feet) of the water column is expected to occur freely, driven primarily by wind.
+However, a sill around mid-lake (within the Narrows, as discussed in Section 2.4) changes conditions within that specific lake region.
 Below 20 meters (65 feet), the Narrows' bathymetry inhibits horizontal movement of deeper water between the northern and southern sections of the lake (Boylen et al. 2014).